speechly/docs/content/slu-examples/semantics.md

 ## Templates
-A SAL expression is a *Template* if it contains *template notation*, i.e., at least one of the following: List, Optional part, Variable reference, or a Permutation, *and* can be expanded to an *Example utterance*.
+A SAL expression is a *Template* if it contains [*Template notation*](/slu-examples/cheat-sheet/#template-notation), i.e., at least one of the following: List, Optional part, Variable reference, or a Permutation, *and* can be expanded to an *Example utterance*.
 All of these SAL expressions are *Templates*:
 ```
 *search show {[red | green | blue](color)} [pants | shirts | shoes](product)
 *book book a flight ![from $city(depart_city) | to $city(arrival_city)]